aparis69/Desertscapes-Simulation/README.md

 * Visual Studio 2019: double click on the solution in ./VS2019/ and Ctrl + F5 to run
 * Ubuntu 16.04: cd ./G++/ && make && make run

+In you can't compile or run the code, the resulting obj files are available in the Objs/ folder in the repo.

 ### Citation
 You can use this code in any way you want, however please credit the original article:
 ```